ctapweb/ctap/README.md

 #ctap

-This is the parent project of *ctap-web* and *ctap-feature*.
+This is the parent project of [ctap-web](https://github.com/commul/multilingual-ctap-web) (the GUI) and [ctap-feature](https://github.com/commul/multilingual-ctap-feature) (the feature extraction system).
 It includes only the POM definition and some docs.
 The actual code of the CTAP projects is in the two modules.

 ## Installation